D-E-F-E-A-T/Svelte-Dice-Roller/README.md

+# Svelte-Dice-Roller
+A polyhedral dice roller.

-# Svelte-Bootstrap-Template
+# Netlify Demo
-A Svelte template with Bootstrap classes available.
+To see it running, [click here](https://polyhedral-dice.netlify.app/)

 # Pre-requisites
 Have the Node run-time and Yarn package manager installed.